 Spencer Brazes, email@example.com, 503-552-2016, Service Bldg, 2nd floor

 All NCNM students, faculty and staff are responsible for respecting the rights of one another.
 No NCNM student, faculty, staff, administrator, or board member is exempt from this policy.
 Any person who believes that they are being or may be subjected to sexual harassment, discrimination, or misconduct in violation of this policy should immediately report it to any one of the following: Dean of Students, the Director of Human Resources, the Director of Institutional Research and Compliance, the Chief of Campus Safety and Security, or a program dean.
 Reports can also be filed online at https://ncnm-advocate.symplicity.com/public_report/.
-This report can be found on the NCNM website.
+This report can be found on the NCNM website under Quick Links, under Incident Reports.

 In situations where an NCNM community member suspects that discrimination or harassment may be occurring, even when no one has made an individual complaint, NCNM will investigate the matter, and any findings of discrimination or harassment could result in disciplinary sanctions.

-The College expressly prohibits retaliation against any individual who in good faith brings a complaint to the attention of the College or who participates in any resulting investigation.
+The College expressly prohibits retaliation, defined as any intentional or adverse action, taken against any individual who in good faith brings a complaint to the attention of the College or who participates in any resulting investigation.
 Any act of retaliation that is directed against a complainant, respondent, witness, or participant in the process, by any party, will be treated as a separate and distinct charge.
 If the College determines that a student has engaged in retaliation, appropriate corrective or disciplinary action will be taken, up to and including expulsion.

 In order to encourage proper and timely reporting of sexual assaults, NCNM will not adjudicate or sanction the victim of the alleged assault for the admitted use of alcohol or drugs in the course of events of the alleged interaction, which otherwise may have been found in violation of campus policies.